gbrassey/gbrassey.github.io/about/index.md

 title: About
 ---

-I am a Full-Stack Web Developer, born and raised in London, now living and working in NYC.
+I am a Full-Stack Web Developer, born and raised in London, living and working in NYC.

 ### Work